bulib/dataWebsite/share/using-a-data-repository.md

 ##  Health Science & Rehabilitation Research

-* [Speech & Language Data Repository](http://sldr.org/): SLDR is a repository of oral language and multimodal data. <<suggestion: I think the site is actually called 'Ortolang'>>
+* [Speech & Language Data Repository](http://sldr.org/): SLDR is a repository of oral language and multimodal data available through primary data, secondary data, tools and collections. <<suggestion: I think the site is actually called 'Ortolang'>>
-* [National Database for Autism Research](https://ndar.nih.gov/): An NIH-funded research data repository that aims to accelerate progress in autism spectrum disorders (ASD) research through data sharing and the reporting of research results. <<suggestion: condense>>
+* [National Database for Autism Research](https://ndar.nih.gov/): A NIH-funded research repository that provides data on autism spectrum disorders (ASD).
-* [The SICAS Medical Imaging Repository](https://www.smir.ch/): Searchable database and storage of anatomical images.
+* [The SICAS Medical Imaging Repository](https://www.smir.ch/): The Swiss Institute for Computer Assisted Surgery provides a searchable database and storage of anatomical images.
-* [Systematic Review Data Repository](http://srdr.ahrq.gov/): An online tool for the extraction and management of data for systematic review or meta-analysis.
+* [Systematic Review Data Repository](http://srdr.ahrq.gov/): An online tool for the extraction and management of data for systematic review or meta-analysis under the U.S. Department of Health & Human Services.
-* [Center for Large Data Research & Data Sharing in Rehabilitation](https://rehabsciences.utmb.edu/cldr/): An archiving and data sharing portal developed by the University of Texas, Cornell University, and the University of Michigan <<suggestion:featuring what?>>.
+* [Center for Large Data Research & Data Sharing in Rehabilitation](https://rehabsciences.utmb.edu/cldr/): An archiving and data sharing portal related to health care policy and developed by the University of Texas, Cornell University, and the University of Michigan.

 <<suggestion: when defining each repository, first say the source or format before describing what type of data it provides>>